 Data for today’s episode is provided by Mercator Advisory Group’s report – Small Business Mindsets and Banking Habits: Attitudes Matter.

-7 Key Stats on How Small Business Owners View Tech:
+7 Key Stats on Small Business Owners View Technology:

 - 65% of small business owners do a cost-benefit analysis before purchasing new tech.